GeForceLegend/Minecraft-3D-Default/README.md

 - Texture bug fix for default models(This won't work correctly when playing without Optifine but loading Optifine edition in Minecraft 1.8.9 to 1.13.2 .
 Please choose NonOf edition when you are not using Optifine in these Minecraft versions.)

-- PBR self-illuminating textures(Only supported by few shaders such as [Wisom Shader](https://github.com/bobcao3/Wisdom-Shaders).)
+- PBR self-illuminating textures(Using OldPBR/SEUSPBR format, as emissive channel of LabPBR will not get interpolated)

 - 3D Models for few mods: